vincent-grande/vincent-grande.github.io/_pages/about.md

 My research deals with the analysis of networks and data sets with higher-order information.
 A central motive is to use a blend of techniques from algebra, topology, homotopy theory, and network science to explore the relationship between small scale connectivity data and other localised information, and large-scale behaviour and global properties of data sets.

+If you are interested in my research and have questions, new ideas, or suggestions, feel free to get in touch! :)

 ##### Short CV

 Before moving to Aachen, I obtained a Master of Science in Pure Mathematics at the University of Bonn and a Master of Advanced Study at the University of Cambridge, UK, both times focussing on homotopy theory, algebraic topology, and discrete mathematics.
 Prior to that, I did a Bachelor of Science in Pure Mathematics and a Two-Subjects Bachelor of Arts in Philosophy/Mathematics at the University of Göttingen focussing on algebra and Wittgenstein's philosophy of language.